-5. Equality Impact Assessment
+6. Equality Impact Assessment

-5.1 The University of Bolton is committed to the promotion of equality, diversity, and a supportive environment for all member of our community.
+6.1 The University of Bolton is committed to the promotion of equality, diversity, and a supportive environment for all member of our community.
 Our commitment to equality and diversity means that this procedure has been screened in relation to the use of plain English, the promotion of the positive duty in relation to race, gender and disability and avoidance of discrimination to other equality groups related to ages, sexual orientation, religion or belief or gender reassignment.

-6 Other Related Policies, Procedures, Codes and Guidelines
+7 Other Related Policies, Procedures, Codes and Guidelines

-- 6.1 Other relevant policies include:
+- 7.1 Other relevant policies include:

-- Student Attendance and Engagement Policy
+- Examination Procedures

-- Examination and Assessment Regulations and Procedures
+- Regulations and Procedures for the Conferment of University Awards

-7 Monitoring and Review
+8 Monitoring and Review

-- 7.1 These regulations will be monitored by the Standards and Enhancement Office. - 7.2 These regulations will be reviewed every three years.
+- 8.1 These regulations will be monitored by the Standards and Enhancement Office. - 8.2 These regulations will be reviewed every three years.

-8 Dissemination of and Access to the Policy
+9 Dissemination of and Access to the Policy

-8.1 This Policy will be available on the University's website (Student Information - Policy Zone).
+9.1 This Policy will be available on the University's website (Student Policy Zone).

 ACADEMIC MISCONDUCT REGULATIONS AND PROCEDURES

 Policy ref: SEO/MISCON1

-Version number 01.03
+Version number 01.04

 Version date December 2014

 Technical updates July 2017

 Reviewed and updated August 2020

+Reviewed and updated May 2022

 Name of Reviewer Dr Lisa Cove

 Policy Owner (Group/Centre/Unit) SEO

 Person responsible for implementation Heads of School

 (postholder) Head of Standards and Enhancement

 (Taught Provision)

 Exec Dean, Research and Graduate School

 Approving committee/board Senate

 Date approved December 2014

 Effective from January 2015

 Dissemination method e.g. website Website

 Review frequency 3 years

 Reviewing committee Education Committee

 Consultation history (individuals/group Drafts of the regulation have been

 consulted and dates) considered by:

 Education Committee

 Heads of School/Deans

 Academic Co-ordinators for Standards,

 Enhancement and the Learner Experience

-Document history (e.g. rationale for and This was major re-write of the old appeals
+Document history (e.g. rationale for and The document required an update as a

-dates of previous amendments) regulations, partly in response to an OIA
+dates of previous amendments) result of feedback and external

-consultation document 2014

-The document required an update for

-clarity and practical purposes 2020
+requirements 2022